network-cards/network-cards/README.md

 ```

 We used `card.update_overall()` and `card.update_metainfo()` to insert entries into the previous card.
-Entries can be used one at a time (like we did when updating the overall panel) or a dictionary can be passed to update multiple entries at once.
+Entries can be updated one at a time (like we did when updating the overall panel) or a dictionary can be passed to update multiple entries at once.

 Now, print the revised card with `print(card)`: